NickyReid/Hyperdiscog/README.md

 # Hyperdiscog
 ## Create Spotify playlists with an artist's entire discography

+- Removes duplicates when tracks are featured on multiple albums/singles
+- Adds tracks that feature on other artists' albums or compilations

 ### CLI Tool

 You need a [Spotify developer app](https://developer.spotify.com/documentation/web-api/concepts/apps) to run this.